Kishan-Patel-dev/AI-Agents/Unit-1-Intro-to-Agents/Actions.md

 # 🚀 Actions: Enabling the Agent to Engage with Its Environment

 ## 📝 Overview
-Actions are the concrete steps an AI agent takes to interact with its environment.
+Actions are the concrete steps an **AI agent takes to interact with its environment**.
 Whether it's browsing the web for information or controlling a physical device, each action is a deliberate operation executed by the agent.

 ## 🔄 Types of Agent Actions